ZetaTwo/zetatwocom/_posts/ctf/2016-12-26-djulkalendern16-writeup.md

 In this challenge you are given a Python script and a wordlist.
 The script maps floating point numbers to passwords in the file.
 We are given the seed that was used to generate a certain password and are tasked with finding the password.
-The seed gives us the number {% latex %}0.633603952323{% endlatex %} but that number does not exist in the passwords file.
+The seed gives us the number {% katex %}0.633603952323{% endkatex %} but that number does not exist in the passwords file.
 However, if you remove the last digit you can find the following row in the passwords file.

 > 0.63360395232 : nobelpristagare